Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

-In this section, we introduce our proposed benchmark, \ourdataset{}.
-We first describe the dataset design in Sec.~\ref{sec:design}, focusing on the hierarchical structure and unlearning formulation.
-Sec.~\ref{sec:construction} then details the dataset construction process, including data collection and task design.
-Sec.~\ref{sec:partition} explains the dataset partitioning strategy, covering the fine-tuned, forget–retain, and evaluation splits.
-Finally, \cref{sec:stats} presents key dataset statistics.
+Here, we describe the hierarchical structure and unlearning design in ~\Cref{sec:design}. ~\Cref{sec:construction} then we talk about the dataset construction, including data collection and task design.
+In ~\Cref{sec:partition}, we explain the dataset partitioning strategy.
+Finally, we present key dataset statistics in \Cref{sec:stats}.